alexbeletsky/backbone-computedfields/README.md

 Inspired by Derik Bailey's [Backbone.Computed](https://github.com/derickbailey/backbone.compute), Backbone.ComputedFields aims the same idea, but polished for real project needs.

-##Plugin goal

-Simple implementation of computed (auto, virtual) fields for Backbone.Models, with respect to model state and events firing.

 ##Quick start

 Instantiated in `initialize` method,